zdharma-continuum/zinit/README.md

 # Vim repository on Github – a typical source code that needs compilation – Zplugin
 # can manage it for you if you like, run `./configure` and other `make`, etc. stuff.
 # Ice-mod `pick` selects a binary program to add to $PATH.
 You could also install the
-# package under the path $ZPFX with make"install PREFIX=$ZPFX"
+# package under the path $ZPFX, see: http://zdharma.org/zplugin/wiki/Compiling-programs
 zplugin ice as"program" atclone"rm -f src/auto/config.cache; ./configure" \
     atpull"%atclone" make pick"src/vim"
 zplugin light vim/vim

 # Scripts that are built at install (there's single default make target, "install",
 # and it constructs scripts by `cat'ing a few files).
-The make"" ice could also be:
+The make'' ice could also be:
 # `make"install PREFIX=$ZPFX"`, if "install" wouldn't be the only, default target.
 zplugin ice as"program" pick"$ZPFX/bin/git-*" make"PREFIX=$ZPFX"
 zplugin light tj/git-extras

-# Load the pure theme, with zsh-async library that's bundled with it.
-zplugin ice pick"async.zsh" src"pure.zsh"; zplugin light sindresorhus/pure

 # Handle completions without loading any plugin, see "clist" command.
 # This one is to be ran just once, in interactive session.